wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 Decoders Syntax
 ===============

-The decoders extract the information from the received events.
+Decoders extract the information from the received events into separated fields so the analysis engine can process them properly.
-When an event is received, the decoders separate the information in blocks to prepare them for their subsequent analysis.

 Options
 -------

-There is many options to configure the decoders:
+These are the available options to build a new decoder or to modify an existing one:

 - `decoder`_
 - `parent`_